Health & Safety Policy — Commercial Waste Lewisham Operations

 Vehicle and traffic safety: Fleet safety standards govern vehicle maintenance, driver competency, route planning and loading protocols.
 Drivers will complete pre-shift vehicle checks and report defects.
 Safe systems of work will manage reversing, roadside collection and interactions with the public.
 For night operations, additional controls such as enhanced lighting and high-visibility signage will be applied to reduce risk during collections.

-Vehicle checks and PPE for waste collection staff Manual handling and ergonomics: Safe manual handling procedures are enforced to prevent musculoskeletal injury.
+A young woman with blonde hair tied back, wearing a bright green long-sleeve shirt, is smiling and holding a large rectangular green sign prominently displaying a white recycling symbol composed of three arrows forming a triangle.
+The background is plain white, focusing attention entirely on her and the sign.
+The image emphasizes environmental awareness and waste recycling, aligning with efforts by waste management services such as Commercial Waste Lewisham operating within the London borough, including Lewisham area, and supports the promotion of recycling and sustainable rubbish disposal practices.
+Manual handling and ergonomics: Safe manual handling procedures are enforced to prevent musculoskeletal injury.
 Mechanical aids are provided where practicable, and teams are briefed on correct lifting, pushing and positioning for bins, sacks and bulky items.
 Supervisors will monitor task rotation to limit repetitive strain and ensure rest breaks are observed during intensive collection periods.

 Incident reporting and investigation: All accidents, incidents and near misses must be reported immediately via the company reporting system.
 Incidents are investigated to identify root causes and corrective actions.
 Lessons learned are communicated across teams and incorporated into risk assessments and training.
 Reporting encourages a culture of transparency and continuous safety improvement.